 We are offering flu immunisations to all over 50 years old, to small children aged 2 to 4 years, carers and healthcare or social care workers, and other patient with specific medical reasons for receiving the influenza immunisation.
-As the general age of eligibility was recently lowered to the 50 years and over group there is a potential for some delay in receiving supplies of the immunisations so we can immunise all that might want it.
+We have plenty of supply in the surgery.

 If you know you do not want a flu immunisation let us know and we can mark that down in your records.

-Great news that these immunisations are now becoming available, however, the logistics of organising immunisations are considerable.
+Great news that these immunisations now becoming available, however, the logistics of organising immunisations are considerable.

 Please be aware that there will be a carefully co-ordinated approach to ensuring eligible patients get the vaccine in line with the guidance provided by the Department of Health.